 The Green River splits the 10,000 foot high Tavaputs Plateau to form the rugged canyons of Desolation Gray Canyons.
 Access to the canyons is the Sand Wash Ranger Station, a remote primative boat ramp and campground.
 While the canyons and river can be remote, rugged and beautiful during the hot summer months, Sand Wash can be overrun by mosquitos.
 Weather can run the gamet from hot 100 degree days with no wind, to wind, rain, or snow.
 Screen cabins are provided to allow the boater an escape from the bugs and weather.

 There is a primitive boat ramp at Sand Wash, a primitive eight-site campground, a contact/information station, staffed ranger station and vault toilets.
 This remote site does not provide trash receptacles or water.
 Due to the remoteness of the area, many groups camp the night here before their launch on the river.
 Due to frequent mosquito plagues, Sand Wash offers four campsites with screened cabins.
 Cabins are 12 feet by 16 feet, screen on all four sides with a door and roof.
 There is a small table and bench inside.
-Cabins are limited to two (2) per group launching.
+Cabins are limited to one (1) per group launching.
 Please allow others the ability to escape the bugs.

 The Sand Wash boat ramp lies at the end of Sand Wash where a dirt road leads to a natural boat ramp for launching on the Green River.
 Cottonwood trees, cliffs, sage brush, and greasewood dot the area.
 Cottonwood trees do provide some shade.

 Launch point for the Green River through Desolation and Gray Canyons, 84 river miles before taking out at Swaseys Rapid.
 Nine Mile Canyon is within driving distance and is rich with rock art and historic sites.